Categories

 Generative Engine Optimization (GEO) is the practice of optimizing content so that AI-powered search engines — ChatGPT, Perplexity, Google AI Overviews, Gemini — cite your brand in generated responses.
 GEO is the distribution layer (Layer 4) within the five-layer Machine Relations stack coined by Jaxon Parrott in 2024.
 Research shows adding statistics to content improves AI citation rates by 30-40% (Princeton/Georgia Tech, SIGKDD 2024).

 LLMO (Large Language Model Optimization) is the practice of structuring content so AI models trained on static datasets—like GPT-4 base or Claude 3—cite and recommend a brand.
 Unlike GEO or AEO, which target real-time retrieval engines (Perplexity, ChatGPT search), LLMO addresses the foundational model knowledge that persists across billions of inference calls without additional search.
-LLMO is Layer 2 of the Machine Relations stack.
+LLMO is the deepest tactic within Layer 4 (Distribution) of the Machine Relations stack.

 A Tier 1 media placement is publication in a top-tier media outlet such as Forbes, TechCrunch, Wall Street Journal, or Business Insider that AI engines trust as a high-authority source for training data and retrieval.
 Tier 1 placements drive disproportionate AI citation impact because large language models and retrieval-augmented generation systems weight established publications heavily when selecting sources to cite.